g4klx/MMDVM-Transcoder/README.md

 - YSF (DN and VW mode)
 - P25 phase 1 (with or without FEC)
 - NXDN
-- M17
+- M17 (3200 mode only)
 - PCM

 The available conversions depends on the hardware available.
-With no AMBE DSP chip then very limited transcoding is possible, but with a DVSI AMBE3000 all conversions are possible.
+With no AMBE DSP chip then very limited transcoding is possible, with one DVSI AMBE3000 many more are possible, most of the restrictions involve going from to and from D-Star.
+With two DVSI AMBE3000s all conversions are possible.

 It runs on the the ST-Micro or STM32F722 or STM32H723 processor and a custom AMBE board.
 The design of this board will be made available once it's design has been finalised.